Justin-Insight/mymindteam.com/content/test/adult/online-adhd-test.md

     parent: Adult Testing
     identifier: Adult ADHD Testing
 seo:
-  page_title: Adult ADHD Test - Get Answers with Mind Team
+  page_title: Remote ADHD Test for Adults - Get Answers
   meta_description: >-
     Do you have ADHD?
 Test for ADHD and executive function disorder with a professional, remote assessment.